 Nikel Bailey, AM ’12, has combined her passion for helping youth and families with her commitment to the logistical and strategical aspects of program management in both her field work and her studies; she is a recipient of the Presidential Management Fellow and worked for the Office of Field Policy and Management at the U.S. Department of Housing and Urban Development.

-Darryl Clayton, AM ’12, has utilized his degree from the SSA to further his journey and passion for working with children; he hopes to become the executive director of a youth-focused agency similar to the Gary Comer Youth Center at which both he completed his first field study and solidified administrative and social service experience.
+Darryl Clayton, AM ’12, has utilized his degree from The University of Chicago Crown Family School of Social Work, Policy, and Practice to further his journey and passion for working with children; he hopes to become the executive director of a youth-focused agency.

-- Skylar Cole, AM ’14 is a Senior Education Specialist at Treehouse in Seattle, WA, where she supports youth in foster care.
-"I’m really proud of being a social worker who graduated from SSA!"
+Skylar Cole, AM ’14 is a Senior Education Specialist at Treehouse in Seattle, WA, where she supports youth in foster care.

 Zehua Cui, AM ’14, is interested in the social and emotional issues of children, particularly as it relates to the breaking of the cycle of poverty through education; she has contributed immensely to the cultural dynamic and learning environment of Namaste Charter School and Johnson College Preparatory High School.